mvsgarcia/mvsgarcia/README.md

 ## :heart_eyes_cat: My values
 :hourglass: Learning is a lifelong process <br>
 :thought_balloon: Never stop questioning <br>
-:sunny: Appreciate the little things in life
+:sunny: Appreciate the little things in life <br>
-:sparkling_heart: We have the ability to choose to respond with kindness.
+:sparkling_heart: We have the ability to choose to respond with kindness <br>
 :rainbow: Love wins

 ## 🔍  Where to find me